 Qt Creator provides integrated visual editors for creating Qt Quick and widget-based applications in the Design mode.
 To create intuitive, modern-looking, fluid user interfaces, you can use Qt Quick.
 If you need a traditional user interface that is clearly structured and enforces a platform look and feel, you can use the integrated Qt Designer.
 For more information, see Designing User Interfaces.

 As an IDE, Qt Creator differs from a text editor in that it knows how to build and run applications.
 It understands the C++ and QML languages as code, not just as plain text.
 This enables it to provide you with useful features, such as semantic highlighting, checking code syntax, code completion, and refactoring actions.
-In addition, the experimental language server plugin provides some of these services for other programming languages, such as Python, for which a language server is available that provides information about the code to IDEs.
+Qt Creator supports some of these services also for other programming languages, such as Python, for which a language server is available that provides information about the code to IDEs.
 For more information, see Coding.

 |Building and Running|